Product Roadmap

 Capture

-Draft mode for live shows.
-Log a card with price, photo, and a one-line note.
-Expand to a full wizard entry later at home.
+Draft mode for logging on the go.
+Add an item with price, photo, and a one-line note, then expand it to a full entry later at home.

-Get a warning if you already own a matching card when adding through the wizard.
-Already exists for spreadsheet imports, extending to single-card adds.
+Get a warning if you already own a matching item when adding through the wizard.
+Already exists for imports, extending to single-item adds.

 Photo crop tool

-Auto-crop slab photos to center the card and trim slab edges.
+Auto-crop photos to center the item and trim the edges.
 Crop on import or take a fresh photo and crop in-app.
+Slab crop for graded cards today.

 Supply cost tracking

-Track card supplies (sleeves, top loaders, penny sleeves) and shipping supplies (mailers, tape, label paper) so they hit your real P&L. Today's gap: $0.50 per shipment never makes it into cost basis.
+Track supplies (sleeves, top loaders) and shipping supplies (mailers, tape, label paper) so they hit your real P&L. Today's gap is that $0.50 per shipment never makes it into cost basis.

 Sell

-Optimized titles, HTML descriptions, listing templates per sport or type, bulk lister with fee preview, and bulk export.
-One umbrella feature replacing the manual workflow.
+Optimized titles, listing templates, a bulk lister with fee preview, and bulk export.
+One umbrella feature on top of the one-click listing that already works.

 Analyze